The common causes of allergies

 Food

-With IgE-mediated the antibodies cause the allergic reaction to food.
+IgE-mediated antibodies cause the allergic reaction to food.
 The reactions typically occur immediately after the ingestion of an allergen.

 Insect